Wolf and Warhorse!

 “Pvt.
 Chester Arthur Burnett, Picket line Troop G, 9th Cavalry

 (colored) from Aberdine, Mississippi, cleaning frog of horse, while Staff

 Sgt.
 Columbus Rudisal, Goffney, S.C., looks on.
 Sgt.
 Rudisal is directing

 Troop G, 9th Cavalry, 4th Brigade.
 Sept.
 12, 1941.”

 Thus reads the caption next to a photo of legendary

 U.S. army history web site.
 This photo has apparently been on the

-several years, and we’re the first people to notice that
+many years, and we’re the first to notice that

 it includes Howlin’ Wolf.